sdelgadoc/admingpt/README.md

 This will create a local copy of the repository.

 ### 2. Install Required Dependencies
-After cloning the repository, navigate to the AdminGPT directory using:

-`cd AdminGPT/admingpt_project`

-Then, install the necessary dependencies by running:
+Install the necessary dependencies by running:

 `pip install -r requirements.txt`